New York City Criminal Trespassing Lawyer

 How Does State Law Define “Lawful Entry?”

-State law defines “lawful entry” as a having either “privileged or licensed” consent to enter a property.
+State law defines “lawful entry” as having either “privileged or licensed” consent to enter a property.
 If someone enters a property and does not have either of these forms of consent, they are committing simple or criminal trespass, depending on extenuating circumstances.

 A person cannot trespass on property open to the public unless doing so would violate a direct lawful order from the property’s owner or a legal authority such as a police officer.
 Otherwise, that person is assumed to have both license and privilege to travel as they please.
 Likewise, a person has license and privilege to enter a property that seems to be vacant unless they are personally forbidden from entering by the owner, or if the property owner posts clear signage communicating the same.
 A lawyer in New York City who has experience handling criminal trespass cases could determine if a particular individual had “privilege and license” to enter a property.